Advertisement

 Doxiepoo exercise requirements

 Every dog is different, especially when we're talking about crossbreeds.
 However, adult Doxiepoos will need a moderate amount of exercise; approximately between 30 minutes and 1-hour a day.
-Because Doxiepoos are also very intelligent, they require mental stimulation as well.
+Doxies are very intelligent, and as such require mental stimulation as well.
 For this, you can purchase puzzle toys and treat-dispensing toys.
 Trick training is also a great way to get their brains working, and to strengthen the bond between you!

 Doxiepoo health